billhails/CEKF/docs/KONT.md

 First some observations:

-1. LET, NS_PUSHSTACK and NS_PUSHENV all create a new continuation.
+1. `LET`, `NS_PUSHSTACK` and `NS_PUSHENV` all create a new continuation.
-2. LET does **not** do anything to the current stack frame.
+2. `LET` does **not** do anything to the current stack frame.
-3. APPLY tears down the current stack frame and re-uses it, regardless of Kont ot Closure (TCO).
+3. `APPLY` tears down the current stack frame and re-uses it, regardless of Kont or Closure (TCO).
-4. RETURN just pushes the current continuation and calls APPLY.
+4. `RETURN` just pushes the current continuation and calls `APPLY`.
-5. CALL/CC pushes the cc as an argument to the function.
+5. `CALL/CC` pushes the cc as an argument to the function.

 And proposed changes:

-1. LET, NS_PUSHENV and NS_PUSHSTACK shoud create a new frame which is a copy of the previous, and push a continuation without a stack.
+1. `LET`, `NS_PUSHENV` and `NS_PUSHSTACK` shoud create a new frame which is a copy of the previous, and push a continuation without a stack.
-2. APPLY of a continuation with a stack should replace the entire stack.
+2. `APPLY` of a continuation with a stack should replace the entire stack.
-3. APPLY of a continuation without a stack (the normal case) should just pop a stack frame.
+3. `APPLY` of a continuation without a stack (the normal case) should just pop a stack frame.
-4. CALL/CC can check if the cc has a stack and if so use that cc, otherwise create a copy and snapshot the stack in to it.
+4. `CALL/CC` can check if the cc has a stack and if so use that cc, otherwise create a copy and snapshot the stack in to it.
-5. New Stack type (done) has a secondary frames array, which stores previous frames and offsets, the current frame and offset are immediate.
+5. New Stack type (done) has an additional frames array, which stores previous frames and offsets, the current frame and offset are immediate.
-6. Env,stack can remain an array (single frame), Cont.stack, Fail.stack and CEKFs.stack will be proper Stacks.
+6. `Env.stack` can remain an array (single frame), `Cont.stack`, `Fail.stack` and `CEKFs.stack` will be proper Stacks.